kater-kcl/rns.py/README.md

 # rns.py
 Random Name Selector
-Just read the code by yourself.I am tired of writing documents. it's a "simple" random name selector,but you can use it do some interesting things.
+it's a "simple" random name selector,but you can use it do some interesting things.
 1.it is ran on python3.
 2.please creat a files named "namelist.txt" in the same path,then write the name in it.